 So in their repeated statements that post-marginalist economics is driven by methodological individualism do they mean the 'pure' or the 'impure' form?
-An enormous amount hinges on this question.
-Yet there is a dreadful lack of clarity on this issue.
+There is a fateful lack of clarity on this issue.
+Consequently, their proposition that the adoption of methodological individualism is problematic for modern economics lacks analytical bite.

-A further consequence of their apparent concession to Arrow (1994) and myself (that explanations are never in terms of individuals alone and must involve 'something social') is to undermine another central claim of the two works under review - that economics has allegedly narrowed itself to the point of excluding 'social' factors.
+A further result of their apparent concession to Arrow (1994) and myself (that explanations are never in terms of individuals alone and must involve 'something social') is to undermine another central claim of the two books - that economics has allegedly narrowed itself to the point of excluding 'social' factors.